Apply to Mines

-You are a first-year student if you are applying directly from high school (regardless of concurrent enrollment, meaning college credits completed while in high school), have graduated from high school (and never attended college), have a GED or have been home-schooled but have not enrolled at a college or university.
+You are a first-year student if you are applying directly from high school (regardless of concurrent or dual enrollment, meaning college credits completed while in high school), have graduated from high school and never attended college, or have a GED or have been home-schooled but have not enrolled at a college or university.

 You are an incoming transfer student if you have graduated from high school and have enrolled in college or university coursework after completing high school.